General questions about Liaison…

 What are some of the common misconceptions about Liaison?

 Every firm with a unique business model encounters some common misconceptions about what they do.
 Liaison’s history of deploying our employees to work onsite for large corporate clients sometimes gets us lumped in with “staffing” companies.
 But our robust marcom service offerings easily differentiate us from that industry.
-We more closely resemble a traditional advertising agency with an innovative deployment model that accelerates timelines and increases quality with significant cost savings for our clients.
+We more closely resemble a traditional advertising agency with an innovative deployment model that accelerates timelines and increases quality with significant cost savings for our clients, while providing sustainable long-term employment and benefits to our employees.

 Who are your clients?

-Our clients are among some of the largest corporations in the world, but we don’t share their names on our website or elsewhere.
-We respect their brands and we don’t try to leverage them for our own gain.
+Our clients are among some of the largest corporations in the world including local and regional companies, but we don’t share their names on our website or elsewhere.
+We respect their brands, and we don’t try to leverage them for our own gain.
 Our services tend to be “white label,” without much emphasis on the Liaison brand.
 Our work is always executed with a keen eye to preserving and promoting our clients’ valuable brand, not our own.

 Why do companies use Liaison to build creative marketing teams instead of just doing it themselves or using a staffing company or a traditional ad agency?

 Because we can do it better.
 Seriously.
 We understand the creative and marketing industries and how to find the right person for the job.
-Our leadership team is made up of some the best creatives in the business with decades of experience managing creative teams, so we know our stuff.
-Unlike a staffing company, we don’t just deploy temps onsite; we provide the computer equipment, infrastructure, management team, and expertise to run the entire operation for our managed services clients.
+Our leadership team is made up of some of the best creatives in the business with decades of experience managing, recruiting and, nurturing creative teams, so we know our stuff.
+Unlike a staffing company, we don’t just deploy temps onsite; we provide the computer equipment if needed, infrastructure, management team, and expertise to run the entire operation.
 All at a cost that’s lower than if they did it themselves – and significantly lower than what a traditional ad agency charges.
 Basically, we’re awesome.
 And what’s more, we’re SUPER modest and fun to work with!

 About the hiring process…